 Manufacturing robots that perform repetitive and lifting tasks have long enabled businesses to reduce workplace injuries.
 Now your business may be able to further improve workplace safety by assigning higher-risk tasks to sophisticated, highly mobile drones and robots.

-Drones—or Unmanned Aircraft Systems (UAS)—can be used by businesses such as construction companies and manufacturers to minimize employees’ exposure to falls and other risks by inspecting sites and monitoring operations.
-Similarly, robots can access hazardous, difficult-to-reach locations—such as tunnels and storage tanks—to perform inspections and collect samples.
+Drones — or Unmanned Aircraft Systems (UAS) — can be used by businesses such as construction companies and manufacturers to minimise employees’ exposure to falls and other risks by inspecting sites and monitoring operations.
+Similarly, robots can access hazardous, difficult-to-reach locations — such as tunnels and storage tanks — to perform inspections and collect samples.